cerm84/Hello-World/README.md

 # Hello-World
-First try ata repository, from Hello World Git tutorial
+First try at a repository, from Hello World Git tutorial Try Git from Frontend Masters course...